igncp/blueprints/projects/rime/ibus-rime.md

     - On the commit when adding these functions, they were used by referencing them into one engine, but seems they are unused now
     - Maybe for backwards compatibility?
     - Many of them are implemented and used, however found `ibus_rime_engine_cursor_down` which isn't

-- [ ] Where is pressing `F4` (options to change the character type, or en to zh) handled?
-Where is it saved?
-Special handler for the 2nd row?
-Where are the characters from?
-    - One of the key parts looks to be `librime/src/rime/lever/switcher_settings.cc` as this part is named `switcher`
-        - It gets the hotkeys (e.g. `F4`) from the YAML configuration file
-    - Another important class is `librime/src/rime/switcher.cc`
-    - The util to change characters type (simplified, tranditional), using OpenCC, is related to the `simplifier.h`
-        - This is registered by `librime/src/rime/gear/gears_module.cc` to be used by the Switcher
-        - It uses the `librime` registry class, which uses the singleton pattern and only exposes one instance
-        - In the `gears` module there are a few types of items registered: filters, processors, segmentors, translators, and formatters
-        - The `Switcher` class has the concept of command, that I am guessing is one of the rows
-    - The util to change between half-width and full-width characters is in: `librime/src/rime/gear/punctuator.cc`
-        - The `Punctuator` main class inherits from the `Processor` class, however the `Simplifier` class inhertis the `Filter` class
-        - The `Processor` class is just in a header file and doesn't have an implementation

 ## Links